 Need to Know

 Many consider Samhain the original Halloween.
 You'll certainly see bakers selling barmbrack on October 31.
+If you'd like to make your own barmbrack, there are plenty of recipes online, including Saveur's delicious version.

 Where to Try It